codetree/integration-listing/listing.md

 Codetree is a lightweight project management app that sits directly on top of GitHub.
-You can manage multiple repositories under one Codetree project and enrich your issue tracking experience with drag-and-drop prioritization, dependency tracking, custom task boards, and point estimates.
-Finally solve the "What should I work on next?" problem.
+Using Codetree, you can manage multiple repositories under one project and enrich your issue tracking experience with drag-and-drop prioritization, dependency tracking, custom task boards, point estimates, and more.
+Spend less time managing issues so you get back to shipping code.

 ### Two ways to visualize your issues